 1.0 Format & Schedule

 The Scourging of the Guard is a recreation of a large-scale battle set in the Pyrriah campaign.
-It is a part-competitive, part-narrative game in which players participate as generals leading one of several armies: currently Ultramarines, Black Templars, Dark Angels, Tyranids, Ork, Chaos, and Eldar.
-The armies are divided into two teams: the Imperium (Ultramarines, Black Templars, Dark Angels) and the Enemies of Man (Tyranid, Orks, Chaos).
+It is a part-competitive, part-narrative game in which players participate as generals leading one of several armies: Ultramarines, Black Templars, Dark Angels, Space Wolves, Tyranids, Orks, Chaos Renegade Guard, Khorne Daemonkin and Eldar.
+The armies are divided into two teams: the Imperium (Ultramarines, Black Templars, Dark Angels, Space Wolves) and the Enemies of Man (Tyranid, Orks, Chaos, Daemonkin).
 The Eldar fight for themselves, belonging to neither team.

 The game is played over 5 hours, with a break for lunch.
 The tentative schedule is as follows:

-9-10 am: Set Up & Breakfast
+9-10 am: Set Up, Breakfast, & Appearance Judging

 10 am – 1 pm: Gaming